COVID-19: Managing cash flow during a period of crisis has been saved

 - Focus on the cash-to-cash conversion cycle

-- Think like a CFO, across the organization
+- Think like a CFO, across the organisation

 - Revisit your variable costs